kshetline/tubular_time/README.md

 function isValidDateJulian(yearOrDate: YearOrDate, month?: number, day?: number): boolean;
 ```

-The `yearOrDate` argument can be just a number for the year (in which case `month` and `day` should also be provided, a `YMDDate` object, or a `[year, month, day]` numeric array.
+The `yearOrDate` argument can be just a number for the year (in which case `month` and `day` should also be provided), a `YMDDate` object, or a `[year, month, day]` numeric array.

-There is also this method, available on instances of `Calendar` or `DateTime`, which determines the validity of a date accorder to that instance’s Julian/Gregorian switch-over:
+There is also this method, available on instances of `Calendar` or `DateTime`, which determines the validity of a date according to that instance’s Julian/Gregorian switch-over:

 ```typescript
 isValidDate(yearOrDate: YearOrDate, month?: number, day?: number): boolean;